 There would be no royal wedding that year, and the nation went into mourning.
 In the months following Albert Victor’s death, his younger brother George, the Duke of York, became close to his (almost) sister-in-law.
 There was no taboo on their love, and in May 1893 they married with Queen Victoria’s blessing.
 In 1910 he was crowned George V, and she became Queen Mary (the present Queen is their granddaughter).
 Some twentieth-century historians have rather unkindly suggested that Albert Victor’s early death was ‘a merciful act of providence’ (Magnus, 239) allowing his sober brother and his equally responsible wife to steer the country through the crises of World War One and the depression of the 1920s and early 1930s.

 By the middle of January 1892 in Cambridge, there was a gap in the storm clouds for Ida, as her household slowly recovered from the flu.
 Now she decided to take action.
 First, she wrote to Mildred, who replied with a subdued note of thanks and promised not to visit Brookside for a while.
 Then she wrote to Mildred’s older sister Jennie.
 Her husband Charles Stanford’s mother and two of aunts had died of the flu just a few weeks before, and Jennie herself had been very ill, so it’s likely that Ida did not want to involve them earlier.
 But now the Stanfords took charge.
-It seems that they talked sense into Francis, and by February the idea of an engagement was quietly dropped.
+It seems that they persuaded Francis to give up his plans to marry Mildred, and by February their secret engagement was quietly dropped.
 The storm had passed, and most of their friends, family and work colleagues never even knew that it had happened.

 Unusually for the time, Jenkinson was passionately interested in collecting ephemeral matter such as flyers, postcards, and posters.
 He felt that such “unconsidered trifles” told stories about people’s lives that would be lost otherwise.
 During the First World War he gathered a huge collection of this so-called disposable literature, and his War Reserve Collection is now an invaluable source for researchers.
 In 1915 the American artist John Singer Sargent was commissioned to paint Jenkinson’s portrait to mark his twenty-five years as University Librarian, and this beautiful painting still hangs in the library today.